 Nate was off on Mondays, and I didn’t have any meetings.
 I left work early.
-As I drove home with the intention of calling him, I broke down.
-I called my mom instead.
+As I drove home with the intention of calling him, my mom called.
+She asked me to go to lunch.
+We both worked on opposite sides of town so this was unusual.
 She met me for lunch, and I told her everything.
 I told her how alone I felt in my marriage.
 I told her how nice Nate was.
 I told her that I was unhappy.
 I told her that I didn’t want this for my life.
 She cried, and she held me as I cried.

 After I was finished talking, she gave me the best advice.
-She told me that if my marriage was over, and it was alright if it was, then I needed to make that decision apart from any other influences outside of my marriage.
+She told me that if my marriage was over, then I needed to make that decision apart from any other influences outside of my marriage.
 She was right.
-She told me that she loved me and Chris.
+She told me that she loved Chris and me.
 She told me that she would support us no matter what.
 She told me to go home.